 I was appointed on 13th November 2016 by Parochial Church Council of St Dunstan’s.

-I am on the committees for: Finance and Premises
+I am on the committees for: Personnel and Finance & Premises

 I, my wife and 4 children have lived in or around Cranbrook for 20 years.
 I enjoy sport and am actively involved with local running, triathlon, squash and rugby clubs